FAQs

 What if I don’t like what’s for dinner?

 We aim to please.
 Lunch is the main meal of the day, with a choice of two entrées, sides, and dessert.
 Breakfast typically features a hot choice, and dinner includes lighter fare, such as soup and sandwiches.
 The Mary Culver Home provides in-room snack and beverage offerings three times a day.
 Staff will gladly fix simple alternatives for those wishing more choice.
 The ladies also influence menu offerings in monthly resident council meetings with the executive director.
-Additionally, staff members take weekly shopping orders from each resident.
 Snacks, such as potato chips, candy bars and sodas, are available for purchase in our lobby store, known as Culver Mart.

 When can my family visit?